-On July 28, 2014, Smith & Wesson agreed to pay \$2 million to settle the SEC's allegations that it had bribed foreign officials to secure sales contracts for its firearms products in Bangladesh, Indonesia, Nepal, Pakistan and Turkey.
+On July 28, 2014, Smith & Wesson agreed to pay \$2 million to settle the SEC's allegations that it had bribed foreign officials to secure sales contracts for its firearms products in Bangladesh, Indonesia, Nepal, Pakistan and Turkey (see analysis at WSLR, October 2014, page 8).
 The SEC resolved the matter through an administrative proceeding in which Smith & Wesson neither admitted nor denied the SEC's findings.
 The SEC ordered Smith & Wesson to disgorge \$107,852, pay \$21,040 in prejudgment interest, pay an approximate \$1.9 million penalty, and report to the SEC on its compliance efforts for the next two years.
 In reaching this settlement, the SEC considered the company's cooperation, its compliance and controls enhancements to date, and its remedial actions, which included terminating all of its international sales staff.